 Find The Best Athens Sunset Spot

 Lycabettus Hill is a favorite place in Athens where locals meet to witness the sun setting over the city.

 From here, it’s possible to admire the stunning views of the city and see the silhouette of the Acropolis in the distance overlooking the Greek capital.

-The following Athens tourist attractions are ideal for families and people traveling Athens with kids:
+The following Athens tourist attractions are ideal for families and people traveling to Athens with kids:

 Hellenic Children’s Museum

-Fantastic for kids of all ages, this small interactive museum helps kids learn about the world in a very creative way.
+Fantastic for kids of all ages, this small interactive museum helps kids learn about the world creatively.

 Different sections teach kids creative techniques and everything about the world of adults!